chicago-police-violence/data/README.md

 # Requirements

+### Code
 You will require [xlrd](https://github.com/python-excel/xlrd) and [openpyxl](https://openpyxl.readthedocs.io/en/stable/) to read `.xls` and `.xlsx` files, respectively.
-Optionally, if you are planning to make changes to this repository, you will need the [black](https://github.com/psf/black) package for code formatting.
+Optionally, if you are planning to contribute changes to the code in this repository, you will need the [black](https://github.com/psf/black) package for code formatting.

 All dependencies can be installed by running